bykof/billomapy/README.md

 Use it:
 -------

-	from billomapy.resources import CLIENT
 	clients = billomapy.get_all_clients()['client']

 	"""
-	Billomat response with a dictionay like this
+	Billomat response with a dictionary like this
 	{
 		'@page': current_page (in my api it is every time the last page), '@total': total_items,